How to Test a TWAIN Scanner Driver with Twacker (and Fix Common Issues)

 Learn more about Dynamic Web TWAIN

-Install Virtual Scanner for Windows
+Install a Virtual TWAIN Scanner for Codeless Testing on Windows

 TWAIN DS is a virtual scanner that can be used to test TWAIN drivers.
 It is a Windows application that can be downloaded from here: